-What's it like to work at 3D Hubs?
+3D Hubs in Amsterdam: What’s it like to work there?

 Interviews Kado Damball

 It is beyond doubt that 3D printing technology is revolutionary with regards to its applications.
 From science research to open source prosthetics, nearly every industry is finding useful ways to utilize the technology.
-We interviewed developers from 3D Hubs, one of the leading 3D printing companies from Amsterdam.
+We interviewed developers from 3D Hubs, one of the leading 3D printing companies in the Netherlands, based in Amsterdam.

 Could you give some information on the history of 3D Hubs?

-Brian and Bram, the co-founders of 3D Hubs, worked for large players in the 3D printing industry and noticed an increase in home-owned 3D printers.
-In 2013 they started on their mission to connect all 3D printing services globally into one online platform and make them locally accessible.
+Brian and Bram de Zwart, the co-founders of 3D Hubs, worked for large players in the 3D printing industry and noticed an increase in home-owned 3D printers.
+In 2013 they started on their mission to connect all 3D printing services globally into a single global network and make them locally accessible.

 Initially starting with desktop machines facilitating 3D print orders for things like Go-Pro mounts, we have now grown to supporting large industrial 3D printing services creating metal parts for the aerospace industry.
-Today, we’re already providing over one billion people with access to 3D printing within 10 miles of their home.
+Today, we’re already providing over one billion people with access to 3D printing within 10 miles of their home, and have become one of the world’s largest networks of 3D manufacturing services.

 Was it hard in the beginning to find developers who have experience in the field?

 For quite a while, our platform was mostly web-based, so actual 3D printing expertise inside our product team wasn’t very necessary.
 Recently though, we’ve been investing in a lot more specialized solutions to support our printing services in checking models for faults.
-Finding engineers with experience with both geometric analysis and 3D printing was very difficult for us.
+Finding backend engineers with experience in geometric analysis and 3D printing, as well as related areas like CNC machining and injection molding, was very difficult for us.
 We ended up acquiring Printivate, a service for optimizing and fixing 3D models.
 With Printivate’s experience and products and some of our own hiring, we’ve started pumping out more and more 3D printing specific functionality to our platform.
 Thanks to our R&D team we now have a 3D model viewer, which can highlight different kinds of printing issues on uploaded model

 What technologies do you use on a daily basis?